risaelfira/LAPORAN01_202332017_ELFIRA-RISA-HIDAYAT_SIA/README.md

 ## Project Overview

-This repository contains a student project report for the course Sistem Informasi Akuntansi (SIA).
-It documents assignments, project files, and other coursework submitted by Elfira Risa Hidayat (ID: 202332017).
+This repository contains a student project report for the course Sistem Informasi.
+It documents assignments, project files, and other coursework submitted by Elfira Risa Hidayat (NIM: 202332017).
 The project showcases an implementation of an accounting information system using basic web technologies.

 ## Table of Contents